antarctica/flask-request-id-header/README.md

     return 'hello world'
 ```

-Optionally a Flask config option, `REQUEST-ID-UNIQUE-VALUE-PREFIX`, can be set whereby any request ID beginning with
+Optionally a Flask config option, `REQUEST_ID_UNIQUE_VALUE_PREFIX`, can be set whereby any request ID beginning with
 this prefix be treated as unique, preventing an additional value being appended.

 A minimal application would look like this: